ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 {: #configureBackupjobSQLDB}
 {: help}

 Through the {{site.data.keyword.backup_notm}} portal, you can manage and monitor your backups.
-You can create a backup job for one or more MSSQL databases.
+You can create a backup job for one or more databases in a SQL Server instance.
 The backup job specifies which databases to back up, and where to save the backup data.
+You can also back up a SharePoint 2013 or 2010 database with a SQL Server plug-in job.
+However, an SQL Server plug-in job cannot include databases from multiple SQL Server instances.

-When you create an MSSQL database backup job, you must specify credentials for the {{site.data.keyword.backup_notm}} Agent to use to connect to the MSSQL server.
+When you create a SQL Server database backup job, you must specify the Windows&reg; administrator or SQL Server administrator credentials that allow the {{site.data.keyword.cloud_notm}} Agent to connect to the instance where you are backing up databases.

+To back up the data, you can run the backup job manually or schedule the job to run.
+When scheduling or running a job, you can specify whether to back up the database, the transaction logs, or both.

 To add an MSSQL database backup job:
 1. On the navigation bar, click **Computers**.
 The Computers page shows registered servers.